 It is essential that clear and accurate records are kept for recording behaviour incidents.
-This is to ensure that they are dealt with appropriately and that the school can identify patterns of poor behaviour and implement strategies to deal with this effectively.
-Appendix 3a and 3b
+This is to ensure that they are dealt with appropriately and that the school is able to spot patterns of poor behaviour and implement strategies to deal with this effectively.

-The Inclusion Manager must investigate the situation thoroughly by speaking to all the children and adults involved and record all the evidence prior to referring it up to a member of the SLT.
+The member of staff who has witnessed this incident must investigate the situation thoroughly by speaking to all the children and adults involved and record all of the evidence prior to referring it up to a member of the SLT.

-- It is essential that all children involved are given an opportunity to explain what they saw or did. - Any Level 3, Fast Track or Level 4 incidents will be recorded using an incident form and these will be kept centrally in a file kept in the Inclusion Managers office and logged online.
+- It is essential that all children involved are given an opportunity to explain what they saw or did. - Any Level 3, Fast Track or Level 4 incidents will be recorded using an incident form and these will be kept centrally in a file kept in the Headteachers office and also logged online.
 The incident should be clearly recorded on the incident form with the date and all relevant detail.
-Any additional notes made by the class teacher or adults who witnessed the incident should be attached to the incident form when it is sent to a member of the senior leadership team. - Space should be left to record any further actions or outcomes. - The teacher or member of staff who completes the incident form should ensure that the child fully understands which rule they have broken and that it will now be passed to the Inclusion Manager or a member of the senior leadership team. - All racist incidents will be fast tracked and must be referred to the Inclusion Manager on an incident form.
+Any additional notes made by the class teacher or adults who witnessed the incident should be attached to the incident form when it is sent to a member of the senior leadership team. - Space should be left to record any further actions or outcomes. - The teacher or member of staff who completes the incident form should ensure that the child fully understands which rule they have broken and that it will now be passed to a member of the senior leadership team. - All racist incidents will be fast tracked and must be referred to the SLT on an incident form.